History of the old Washhouse

 After closure of the factory in the 60s and some years of vacancy the building was used by the police in order to stall bicycles.

-Not long after , in 1974, a part of the factory is used by youthcenter Effenaar and since 1984 the cultural free-haven 2B is located at the east side of the building.
+Not long after, in 1974, a part of the factory is used by youthcenter Effenaar and since 1984 the cultural free-haven 2B is located at the east side of the building.
 Around 2000 the development of the location started.
 Effenaar got a new building.
-2B is detroyed and ceased to exist, the garden behind the washouse is turned into an ecological zone.
-The washhouse and front wall of the factory are the only original remaining parts of the factory.
+2B is destroyed and ceased to exist, the garden behind the washhouse is turned into an ecological zone.
+The washhouse and front wall are the only original remaining parts of the factory.

 History in bird’s eyes view: